utah-cs4470-sp23/class/spec.md

 Assertions evaluate the expression and abort the program (after printing the user's error message) if it is false.
-The expression must return a Boolean:
+The expression must return a boolean:

 ```
 stmt : assert <expr> , <string>
 ```

 A return statement inside a function ends execution of that function;
-in this case the type of the returned expression must match the function's return type.
-A return statement at the top level terminates execution of the JPL program.
-In this case, the returned value must be an integer, and it is truncated to 32 bits and used as the exit code for the process running the JPL program.
-In the absence of an explicit return statement, functions return `{}` (the empty tuple, of type `{}`) and the top-level program returns `0`.
+the type of the returned expression must match the function's return type.
+If there is not explicit return statement in a function, that is the same as returning `{}` (the empty tuple).
+Naturally, this is only legal if the function return type is `{}` (the type of empty tuples).

 ```
 stmt : return <expr>